 Taxable:

-- 5% use tax on 20% of the installed purchase price
+- A use tax of 5% is imposed on 20% of the installed purchase price

 - Use tax paid to the manufactured home retailer at the time of sale